onrelay/sipxecs/sipXwiki/setupscript.rst

   .. image:: system_servers_addserver1.png
      :align: center

-The sipxcom RPMs should be installed on the secondary just as the primary during the :ref:`rpm-installation` step.
+The sipxcom RPMs should be installed on the secondary just as the primary during the :ref:`installing` step.

 :ref:`setup-script` on the secondary servers is similar to the primary.
 The script will first disable SElinux.
 Press any key to reboot::